anytizer/nepalify.wp/trunk/readme.txt

 If you activated it once, the categories are created permanently.
 When you delete or deactivate, the categories created once will stay there.

 = I already have some names in my categories.
 What will happen if I reactivate the plugin?
-To add a new category is left to WordPress default feature.
-It will not re-create new category if it exists.
+To add a new category is left to WordPress's default feature.
+(It will not re-create new category if it exists.)

 = What is the source of Administrative Districts?
-Taken from [List of Zones of Nepal](https://en.wikipedia.org/wiki/List_of_zones_of_Nepal) in Wikipedia.
+List of zones is taken from [List of Zones of Nepal](https://en.wikipedia.org/wiki/List_of_zones_of_Nepal) in Wikipedia.

 = What is the Development URL?
 Welcome to contribute in [GitHub Project](https://goo.gl/rSCwN1).